Investigating SQL Join Nuances: INNER vs. OUTER JOIN

 WHERE Inventory.Quantity IS OR Product.Name IS ;

-Frequently Asked Questions About SQL Joins
+Commonly Asked Questions Concerning SQL Joins

-2. Answer: INNER JOIN returns only the rows with matching values in both tables, while OUTER JOIN (LEFT, RIGHT, FULL) includes rows with no matches in one or both tables.
+2. Whereas an OUTER JOIN (LEFT, RIGHT, FULL) includes rows with no matches in one or both tables, an INNER JOIN only returns the rows with matching values in both tables.